Mastering SMT Assembly: Advantages and Future Trends

 The advantages of SMT over traditional hole technology (through-hole assembly) are significant:

-- Reduced cost: Less manual labor, smaller boards, and an efficient assembly process translate into lower overall cost.
+• Reduced cost: Less manual labor, smaller boards, and an efficient assembly process result in lower overall costs.

 These benefits make advanced SMT assembly the default for most PCB manufacturing operations today.